Yes, a little private banter going on here amongst us, ourselves here, the staff, the EIB network.

 Go nuclear.

-And if they can get Gorsuch confirmed without doing it, I think that would be their first priority.
+And if they could get Gorsuch confirmed without doing it, I think that would be their first priority.

-And they are Richard Blumenthal, Democrat, Connecticut, Chris Kuhn's Democrat, uh, they're all Democrats, Delaware, Heidi Heitkamp of North Dakota, Joe Mancho, West Virginia, Claire McCaskill, Missouri, uh John Tester of Montana, and uh Dick Durbin of Illinois.
+And they are Richard Blumenthal, Democrat, Connecticut, Chris Coons, Democrat, they're all Democrats, Delaware, Heidi Heitkamp of North Dakota, Joe Mancho, West Virginia, Claire McCaskill, Missouri, John Tester of Montana, and Dick Durbin of Illinois.

-As I said, all but Durban face challenging re-elections in 2018, and that's one of the reasons why.
+All but Durbin face challenging reelections in 2018, and that's one of the reasons why.

 But that means with these seven, you only need one more Democrat to announce they won't filibuster.